 According to a study conducted by Virginia Tech, increasing your home’s curb appeal could add up to 12% to the property’s value.
 The perceived added value varies from state to state, from 5.5% in Louisiana to 12.7% in Michigan.

 Respondents ranked design sophistication and plant size as the most important features, with plant diversity being the least important.

-Here are a few landscaping projects that can give you a major return on your investment.
+Here are a few DIY landscaping projects that can give you a major return on your investment.

 Freshen things up